 In consideration of Amazon’s willingness to allow you to visit its facilities, you agree (i) all Confidential Information will remain Amazon’s exclusive property; (ii) you will not use Confidential Information for any purpose whatsoever; (iii) you will not disclose Confidential Information to any individual, company or other third party; (iv) you will restrict the possession, knowledge and use of Confidential Information to those employees and subcontractors who have a need to know the specific Confidential Information and you will ensure compliance on the part of these parties with this agreement; (v) you will notify Amazon immediately upon discovery of any unauthorized use or disclosure of Confidential Information or any other breach of this agreement; and (vi) you will destroy all Amazon materials containing Confidential Information.
 You also agree that you will not disclose any information to Amazon that is confidential or proprietary to you or any other person or company.
 Your obligation to comply with this agreement will continue for five (5) years from the date of your visit; however, it will survive indefinitely as long as the information continues to constitute a trade secret.

 If a provision of this agreement is held invalid under any applicable law, such invalidity will not affect any other provision of this agreement that can be given effect without the invalid provision.
 Further, all terms and conditions of this agreement will be deemed enforceable to the fullest extent permissible under applicable law, and, when necessary, the court is requested to reform any and all terms or conditions to give them such effect.
 This agreement is specifically enforceable by Amazon.
-This agreement will be construed in accordance with the internal laws of the State of Washington.
+This agreement will be construed in accordance with the internal laws of the State of Virginia.

 Any failure by Amazon to enforce your strict performance of any provision of this agreement will not constitute a waiver of Amazon’s right to subsequently enforce such provision or any other provision of this agreement.